Wednesday, June 24th, 2015

 The VA also faces a budget shortfall of nearly $3 billion, the Times reported in a story posted online ahead of its Sunday editions.
 The agency is considering furloughs, hiring freezes and other significant moves to reduce the gap, the newspaper reported.

 In the last year, the VA has increased capacity by more than 7 million patient visits per year, double what officials originally thought they needed to fix shortcomings, the Times reported.
 However, the newspaper added, department officials did not anticipate just how much physician workloads and demand from veterans would continue to soar.
-At some major veterans hospitals, demand was up by one-fifth, […]
+At some major veterans hospitals, demand was up by one-fifth, the […]

 1 Comment